Integrated Spacecraft Platforms

 Guidance, Navigation and Control

-The current state of the art for small spacecraft guidance, navigation and control performance is 1.5 m onboard orbital position accuracy (using GPS) and pointing to better than 0.1° using reaction wheels, MEMS gyros and a star tracker.
-Component technology for Earth orbiting missions is mature and all key GNC components are available at TRL~9 from a variety of vendors.
-Components for deep space small spacecraft missions are relatively immature but are expected to reach high TRL within the next two to three years.
-Innovation in GNC is focused on miniaturization of existing technology and the development of single vendor integrated attitude determination and control units.
+The current state-of-the-art for small spacecraft guidance, navigation and control (GNC) performance is 1.5 m onboard orbital position accuracy (using GPS) and pointing to better than 0.1° using reaction wheels, MEMS gyros and a star tracker.
+Component technology for Earth orbiting missions is mature and all key GNC components are available at TRL~9 from a variety of vendors for all small spacecraft classifications.
+Components for deep space small spacecraft missions have matured to reach high TRLs.
+Innovation in GNC is focused on miniaturization of existing technology, technology that can be sourced from a single vendor, and integrated, modular attitude determination and control units.

 Structures, Materials and Mechanisms

-The state of the art for primary structures used for small spacecraft, larger than 12U, continues to be custom in-house designs, or for tailored solutions, offered by the industry, to meet specific mission requirements.
-There have been recent attempts to establish a standard extensible bus in this class of spacecraft, and with it a standard chassis.
+The state-of-the-art for primary structures used for small spacecraft larger than 12U continues to be in custom in-house designs, or for tailored solutions offered by the industry to meet specific mission requirements.
+There have been recent attempts to establish a standard extensible bus and standard chassis in the 12U class of spacecraft.
 However, the benefits of this effort have yet to be realized.
-In the smaller than 12U class of spacecraft, there has been several unique solutions offered by a growing industry for off-the-shelf spacecraft structures and structural components.
-These off-the-shelf components complement the standard approach of custom designed frames (typically fabricated using milled aluminum) enabling a larger set of solutions for spacecraft designers.
-Most of the recent additions to the off-the-shelf market have been in the 3U class of cubesats.
-However, there are now at least a few relatively mature (TRL 6-7) off-the-shelf 6U chassis being offered.
-This is a class of spacecraft that has just now begun to show signs of rapid acceleration in adoption for flight missions.
-There are even 12U solutions being provided by many of these vendors (a sign of the industry’s desire to be ready for the next thing).
-3D printed primary structures remain on the horizon.
-But with several flight missions, soon to be launched using these materials, the horizon on this technology for primary structures appears to be closer than ever.
+In the class of spacecraft smaller than 12U, there have been several unique solutions offered by a growing industry for COTS spacecraft structures and structural components.
+These COTS components complement the standard approach of custom designed frames (typically fabricated using milled aluminum) and have enabled a larger set of solutions for spacecraft designers.
+Most of the recent additions to the COTS market have been in the 3U class of CubeSats.
+However, there are now at least a few mature (TRL 9) COTS 6U chassis being offered.
+This is a class of spacecraft that has just recently begun to show signs of rapid acceleration in being adopted for flight missions.
+There are even 12U solutions being provided by many vendors, a sign of the industry’s desire to be ready for the next thing.
+3D printed primary structures have just recently reached TRL 9 status with the launch of a few missions.

 Technologies such as passive louvers, non-metallic thermal straps, sunshades and cryocoolers are being designed for smaller spacecraft platforms.
-This increase in spacecraft thermal management ability will facilitate the expansion of small spacecraft design.
-Several thermal control mechanisms are currently being proposed, tested and fabricated for small spacecraft application: thermal storage units for energy storage; stowed and deployable passive radiators; and miniaturized circulator pumps requiring minimal power input.
+Better thermal management will expand small spacecraft design.
+Several thermal control mechanisms are currently being proposed, tested and fabricated for small spacecraft applications: thermal storage units for energy storage; stowed and deployable passive radiators; and miniaturized circulator pumps requiring minimal power input.

 Command and Data Handling

-Avionics solutions for small spacecraft and in particular, cubesats, are abundant.
+Avionics solutions for small spacecraft and in particular, CubeSats, are abundant.
 Ongoing advances in the embedded systems industry have provided highly capable platforms and components that allow for rapid and low cost development of command and data handling (C&DH) systems.
 Embedded systems have paved the way for the development of highly integrated, low mass and low power processing and control systems.
-Many of the commercial off-the-shelf (COTS) hardware have successfully flown in the LEO environment over short mission durations.
-A number of commercial vendors are providing complete integrated avionics system on a PC/104 board or boards, incorporating computer processor, memory, I/O and EPS.
-A number of vendors source systems and components from a variety of manufacturers, which allow spacecraft developers to pick and choose components that will meet their design requirements.
+A lot of COTS hardware has successfully flown in the LEO environment over short mission durations.
+A number of commercial vendors are providing complete, integrated avionics systems on PC/104 boards, incorporating computer processor, memory, input/output (I/O) and electric power systems (EPS).
+A number of vendors source systems and components from a variety of manufacturers, which allows spacecraft developers to pick and choose components that will meet their design requirements.
 There are open source solutions available to those who are interested in investigating an entry-level means of developing spacecraft avionics.

-As the cubesat class of small spacecraft evolve into deep space and extended duration missions, there will be a need to address the impact of the space radiation environment.
+As the CubeSat class of small spacecraft evolve into deep space and extended duration missions, there will be a need to address the impact of the space radiation environment.
 It will be necessary to develop radiation tolerant system designs to ensure mission reliability and success.
 Radiation hardened (rad-hard) hardware is available for a majority of the electronic components used in C&DH systems.
 However rad-hard devices can be significantly more costly when compared to standard COTS components.
-Developers will undoubtedly utilize a combination of rad-hard components, COTS devices, shielding and mitigation techniques such as watchdog timers and memory scrubbing to reduce radiation environment impacts and improve system reliability in an effort to keep development costs as low as possible.
+To keep development costs as low as possible, developers will undoubtedly use a combination of rad-hard components, COTS devices, shielding and mitigation techniques such as watchdog timers and memory scrubbing to reduce radiation environment impacts and improve system reliability.

 X-band through Ka-band communication is gaining more traction as CubeSat missions become more sophisticated and require higher data throughput, with missions successfully operating beyond LEO.
 The higher frequencies offer more bandwidth and are less crowded, and the corresponding antennas can offer similar gain but with a smaller aperture.
 The drawback, however, is that the higher frequencies are more heavily attenuated by Earth’s atmosphere, requiring either more power to drive the signal or a higher number of ground stations.
 The development of CubeSat-compatible deployable dish antennas and other higher-gain antennas are also adding to the solution.

 The advent of software-defined radio (SDR) has not totally replaced hardware-defined radio.
-Though an SDR can operate at various frequencies and various modulation schemes with a simple change in software and generally has a smaller footprint than hardware-defined radio, it generally consumes more power, which is a large drawback on power-constrained CubeSats.
+Though an SDR can operate at various frequencies and various modulation schemes with a simple change in software, and generally has a smaller footprint than hardware-defined radio, it tends to consume more power, which is a large drawback on power-constrained CubeSats.
 However, a counter to this drawback is that a single SDR unit can function as multiple radios at multiple wavelengths, and it can be reprogrammed in-flight.